Lake County, California, U.S.A.: City of Peace

 Taira St John <email@example.com>

-About Lake County, California
+About Lake County, California (from Wikipedia)

 Clear Lake is at the heart of Lake County, and is the largest natural lake in California and possibly the oldest lake in North America with an estimated age of 2.5 millions years.
 Lake County boasts the cleanest air in the state of California.
 In fact, Lake County rarely experiences coastal or valley fog, which translates into lots of sunshine – approximately 265 days of clear or partly clear skies on average.